 The Rec League is planning to offer five levels of play for the 2019-20 season: 10U, 12U, 14U, 16U and 18U.
 Players who are registered and rostered for their community’s youth hockey association or high school are NOT eligible for the Rec League according to Minnesota Hockey’s rules.

-10 & Under (July 1, 2007 - June 30, 2009) – 2018-19 is the second season this age level will be offered with goal of providing the league's youngest and most inexperience players with a more fun environment.
-There will be an increased focus on skill development (1:1 practice-to-game ratio) as this level will include the greatest number of first time hockey players.
+10 & Under (July 1, 2008 - June 30, 2010) – There will be an increased focus on skill development (1:1 practice-to-game ratio) as this level will include the greatest number of first time hockey players.
 Players that are still young enough to play at the Mite level in their community are not eligible to participate.
-Please note If there are not enough players to keep travel reasonable, this level will be combined with the 12U age level.
+Please note If there are not enough players to keep travel reasonable, this level may be combined with the 12U age level.

-16 & Under (July 1, 2001 - June 30, 2003) – This age level consists of a unique mix of players who have been in the Rec League for several years with players who aren’t interested in Junior Gold or high school hockey but want to continue playing.
+16 & Under (July 1, 2002 - June 30, 2004) – This age level typically consists of a unique mix of players who have been in the Rec League for several years with players who aren’t interested in Junior Gold or high school hockey but want to continue playing.

 Playing Up – The Rec League provides all players with the option to move up.
 This is particularly common for players coming from higher levels of association hockey and those who are interested in playing with a friend or family member at a higher level.
 The Rec.
 League reserves the right to move players up and down according to their skill level.